boucadair/draft-xxx-ac-rate-policy-discovery/README.md

-# Discovery of Network Rate-Limit Policies in Router Advertisements
+# Discovery of Network Rate-Limit Policies

 This is the working area for the individual Internet-Draft, "Discovery of Network Rate-Limit Policies in Router Advertisements".